 There are two ways you can do this:

 - Contact the site owner and ask them to remove it.
-This is the easiest way to remove duplicate content if you created the original content.
-Find the email address of whoever runs the site, and tell them that they’ve taken your content without permission.
+This is the easiest way to remove duplicate content if you create original content.
+Find the email addresses of whoever runs the site, and tell them they’ve taken your content without permission.
 You can politely ask them to remove the duplicate content.
 (If they don’t and your content is copyrighted, you could issue a cease and desist letter—or threaten legal action.)

 - Rewrite your own content.
 Unfortunately, the spammers who’ve duplicated your content might not respond to your emails.
 The only option, in this case, is to rewrite your content.
 You could use Duplichecker’s add-on Article Rewriting tool for this.
 However, bear in mind that you might need to do this every time your content is plagiarized in the future.

 Does Duplichecker save your work?